-4. Start Synplify Pro, and run logic synthesis on the design.
+4. Start the Synplify Pro tool, and run logic synthesis on the design.
 When you examine the architecture with the HDL Analyst tool, you see that the outputs of the multipliers are double-registered.
 The first set of registers after the multiplier migrate inside the multipliers and create two pipeline stages.
 The second set or registers stays at the output of the multipliers to terminate the second pipeline stage.
 This optimized architecture improves target performance.